 They are allowed to stay in the hotel and have dinner with us, but in most cases they cannot come out into the field unless they pay full price as well so we keep our group sizes small.
 Some exceptions may be made if the workshop is not full.

 Are these workshops run on the up and up?

 We work hard to ensure the workshops are run within all the requirements of the law.
-We are an authorized permittee with the National Park Service, Forest Service, BLM, etc. We also strive to to keep you safe in such remote locations, David is a certified Wilderness First Responder so you can feel safe no matter where we are.
+We are an authorized permittee with the National Park Service, Forest Service, BLM, etc. We also strive to to keep you safe in such remote locations, David and Jennifer are certified Wilderness First Responders so you can feel safe no matter where we are.